GeoDaCenter/covid/README.md

 The U.S. COVID-19 Atlas provides county-level visualizations and analytics to reveal a more detailed pandemic landscape with local hotspots of surging COVID cases that are missed by state-level data.

 The current Atlas is available here: [https://USCovidAtlas.org](https://USCovidAtlas.org).
-The Atlas is being updated everyday before 12pm, CT.
-We are working on releasing regular updates with more data, functions, and analysis.
+The Atlas is being updated everyday by midnight EST. We are working on releasing regular updates with more data, functions, and analysis.

 ![screenshot](https://github.com/GeoDaCenter/covid/blob/master/data/screenshot.PNG)

 ## DATA